 Notice of Assessment from the Inland Revenue Authority of Singapore (IRAS).

-If you do not have a standing payment instruction with us, please log in to GPL Portal and maintain your profile.
+If you do not have a standing payment instruction with us, please log in to GPL Portal and provide your bank details.

 Read our FAQs and watch the online demonstration for details.